pasha121/deckhouse/modules/500-openvpn/docs/EXAMPLES.md

 ---
-title: "The openvpn module: usage"
+title: "The openvpn module: examples"
 ---

 ## An example for bare metal clusters